-- you are self-isolating because you or a member of your household has tested positive for coronavirus or you have been in close contact with someone who has tested positive for coronavirus
+- you're self-isolating because you or a member of your household has tested positive for coronavirus or you have been in close contact with someone who has tested positive for coronavirus

-- you are struggling to meet your basic needs because of financial, social or health restrictions related to COVID-19 (for example, you are shielding)
+- you're struggling to meet your basic needs because of financial, social or health restrictions related to COVID-19 (for example, you are shielding)

 - finding it difficult to leave your home for any other reason (for example, because of a disability)

-We can help you with shopping, accessing a supermarket priority slot, fetching your prescription or finding someone to have a chat with.
+We can help you with shopping, accessing a supermarket priority slot, fetching your prescription, transport to COVID vaccination centres or finding someone to have a chat with.